Thomaszh0000/arduino-supply-machine-prototype/README.md

 `Arduino_second.cpp`

 Expanded prototype using a 4 x 4 keypad, I2C LCD, and two stepper motors.
-This version adds a simple password flow, rotating LCD messages, and a timed close mechanism.
+This version adds a simple password mechanism, rotating LCD messages, and a timed close mechanism.

 `requirements.md`